Scottish-Tech-Army/seescape-lone-working/docs/testing.md

     - You should see that the older meeting gets a `Checked-In` as well as the newer one getting a `Checked-Out`

+    - Try to check in again, and make sure that you get an "already checked out" message.

+    - Make sure you can check out of the second meeting.

+### Emergencies

-- Validate that if you leave the meeting for 10 minutes (or manually kick the "CheckFunction" lambda) then:
+- Validate that if you leave the meeting without any categories until the start is at least 15 minutes in the past then after 10 minutes (or manually kick the `CheckFunction` lambda):

-    - The meeting acquires a `Missed-Check-In` category
+    - The meeting acquires a `Missed-Check-In` category (but not a `Missed-Check-Out`)

     - An email is sent about it.

+    - Kick the `CheckFunction` lambda again; you should not get another mail.

-- Remove the `Missed-Check-In` category, and add a `Checked-In` category as if you checked in.
+- Remove the `Missed-Check-In` category, add a `Checked-In` category as if you checked in, and set the meeting so it ended in the past half hour.

-    - Dial into the number and enter "3".
+    - Dial into the number and enter `3`.
 The meeting should acquire an `Emergency` tag, and a mail should be sent.

 - Alter the time so the meeting ended at least 15 minutes ago.
-Validate that if you leave the meeting for 10 minutes (or manually kick the "CheckFunction" lambda) then:
+Validate that if you leave the meeting for 10 minutes (or manually kick the `CheckFunction` lambda) then:

     - The meeting acquires a `Missed-Check-Out` category